cavneb/legacy_infusionsoft_api/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Sponsors
+## Code Sponsors

-Become a sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://codesponsor.io)]
+Become a code sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://codesponsor.io)]

 <a href="https://app.codesponsor.io/_____/sponsor/0/website" target="_blank"><img src="https://opencollective.com/_____/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/_____/sponsor/1/website" target="_blank"><img src="https://opencollective.com/_____/sponsor/1/avatar.svg"></a>